 Here's an easy-to-implement tactic with short-term benefits that also paves the way to introducing serious training or systems changes into your organization for long-term gain.
-It’s something that I stumbled upon many years ago when I discovered this interesting phenomenon: Sales would marginally increase after salespeople had been told that they would be mystery shopped.
+It’s something I stumbled upon many years ago when I discovered this interesting phenomenon: Sales would marginally increase after salespeople had been told that they would be mystery shopped.
 It never failed.

 This rise occurred whether or not any training had been conducted.
 Likewise, I noticed something else whenever I worked with a builder who had the last few inventory homes to sell.
 When we had a meeting with the salespeople to go over some ideas—even for only an hour or so—voila.
 Those homes that had been sitting for quite some time began to sell.